-His questions were logical and genuine.
-I know it is a difficult journey but I am enjoying it.
-I will continue to spread awareness on healthy baking and I am sure gradually people will understand.
+My friend had honest and logical questions.
+I know it is a difficult journey and I am enjoying it.
+I will continue to spread awareness of healthy baking and people will gradually understand.
 There is already a lot of noise in the space of healthy eating.

 He had a joyful smile on his face and glittering eyes.
-“I now know how and why you will stand out in this space” he commented.
 “It’s your passion towards baking that will help you create your own space.
 Good Luck” and he left our home with so much of encouragement in me.

 In a bowl take flour, jaggery powder, salt, and baking powder and mix all the dry ingredients.

-Add ghee to the dry ingredients.
-Make sure the ghee you are using is at room temperature but not melted one.
-Now using your fingertips mix ghee with dry ingredients.
+Add clarified butter to the dry ingredients.
+Make sure the clarified butter you are using is at room temperature but not melted one.
+Now using your fingertips mix clarified butter with dry ingredients.
 It will look like breadcrumbs.